mcogoni/graph_extractor/README.md

 # Graph Extractor
-Preliminary Python code to extract a weighted graph from thinned images (similar to NEFI).
+(Very) preliminary Python code to extract a weighted graph from thinned images (similar to NEFI).

 The image is first thinned to obtain a "quasi-1D" appearance and then it is convoluted with several matrix kernels, each one identifying leaves and many kinds of intersections.